University of Alabama in Birmingham's Nurse Anesthesia program is one of the largest and most respected CRNA programs in the country.

 CRNA Program Summary

-Are you concerned that the Samford University Alabama Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
+Are you concerned that the University of Alabama Birmingham Nurse Anesthesia Program won’t give you the specific experiences or training you need to be a successful CRNA?
 Learn what standards CRNA Programs must meet in order to be accredited by the Council on Accreditation of Nurse Anesthesia (COA).

 This CRNA program (as well as all others that are accredited by the COA) prepares you to take the CCNA certification exam at the conclusion of the program, allowing you to become a CRNA.